Throstle Hall Country Cott

 |Outdoors||Balcony or terrace, Private garden|

 Welcome to Throstle Hall Country Cottage.
-The self catering holiday accommodation sleeps 8 and consists of;
+The self catering holiday accommodation is accessed via a concrete track through a field and two gates.
+The cottage comprises;

 Large vestibule area in glass atrium, overlooking both front parking area and garden and views out to Ribble Valley.
 Ideal for leaving wet boots, dogs, outdoor coats etc.